Shah9il/mongoDB/README.md

 switched to db ugurdb
 ```

 > Check your db.
-Your created database (mytestdb), But it is not present in list.
+Your created database (ugurdb), But it is not present in list.
 (Because no data yet)
 ```
 >db
 ugurdb